lbehnke/spring-petclinic/challange.md

 Compile a list questions you would like to ask the project owner to further refine this user story.

 Implement a prototype of this feature based on your assumptions.
+Create a pull request or send me the zipped project folder.